 Law students will be able to check out books and laptops at the Circulation Desk, which will be staffed whenever the facility is open.
 Computer peripherals and other non-book items will not be available for checkout.
 The Law in Popular Culture collection (LPOP) will be unavailable.
 Returned books will be quarantined for 72 hours before they are available for reuse.

-There will be no library course reserves collection during fall semester.
+There will be no library course reserves collection.
 Permanent reserve materials will be reduced to the smallest collection possible.
 Any materials that students are required to purchase (Bluebooks, other citation guides, style manuals, etc.) will not be available for circulation.
 Check with the reference librarian on duty for electronic alternatives to reserve materials.

 Reference and research assistance is available during hours posted on the website by contacting the Virtual Reference Desk.
 Tarlton’s reference librarians can provide assistance via email, chat, Zoom, and phone.
 Reference librarians will also be onsite, in a limited capacity, to help students requiring assistance with print resources.
 Contact the reference librarian on duty via the Virtual Reference Desk for more information.